ADRIC’s National Designations for Mediators

 - Where do I get the C.Med Application Form?

-Contact your regional affiliate, and they will mail or fax a copy upon request.
-If your Regional Affiliate does not have a customized application form and directs you to ADRIC, a generic form is available for use here.
+Contact your regional affiliate‘s website or their office.
+If your Regional Affiliate does not have a customized application form and directs you to ADRIC, a generic form is available for use here: ADRIC C.Med Application Form.

 - Is there a fee for the C.Med application?